- Video : Haemoglobin Levels During Pregnancy – Everything that You Need to Know

 Since we know that haemoglobin levels are most likely to go down during pregnancy, you must consult your doctor and take iron supplements.
 Also, a change in your diet may help you to replenish iron, folic acid, vitamin B12, and vitamin C, without which you could end up with a haemoglobin deficiency.

 Here is a list of food items that can help you to fill the gap.

 - You must include leafy vegetables like palak, methi, dry fruits, food grains like barley, maize millet, and sesame seeds in your diet.
 These are reliable sources of iron.

 - Fruits rich in iron, such as guava, kiwi, peaches, figs, apples, etc. are a must-have in your everyday diet.

 - Food rich in vitamin C must be included in your diet as it helps the body absorb iron.
-Fruits like kiwi, orange, lime and raspberry are excellent sources of vitamin C. Dark leafy greens, bell peppers, broccoli and tomatoes are also rich in Vitamin C and must be included in your diet.
+Fruits like kiwi, orange, lime and raspberries are excellent sources of vitamin C. Dark leafy greens, bell peppers, broccoli and tomatoes are also rich in Vitamin C and must be included in your diet.

 - Folic acid and vitamin B complex help in the production of red blood cells which, in turn, boost the level of haemoglobin the body.
 Therefore, food items rich in folic acid and vitamin B complex like avocado, okra, lettuce, turnip, sprouts, etc. should also be a part of your daily meals.

 - It has been observed that excess intake of calcium, gluten, and caffeine can block the absorption of iron by the body.
 Hence, during pregnancy, one must limit the intake of:

 - Pasta and wheat products (gluten)